assumeengagetry/iDO/docs/developers/getting-started/README.md

-# Getting Started with iDO
+# Getting Started with iDO Development

-Welcome to iDO!
+Welcome to iDO development!
 This guide will help you set up your development environment and start contributing to the project.

+> **Note**: If you just want to use iDO without developing, see the [User Guide](../../user-guide/README.md) instead.

 ## Quick Start